python-adaptive/paper/paper.md

 <!-- figure here -->

 # Implementation and benchmarks

+#### The learner abstracts a loss based priority queue.
 We will now introduce Adaptive's API.
 The object that can suggest points based on existing data is called a *learner*.
-When the function value is known, we can add it to the learner's data structure, such that it can suggest more interesting points later.
+It abstracts a loss based priority queue.
+We can either *ask* for points or *tell* the `learner` new data point.
-We can define a learner as follows
+We can define a *learner* as follows
 ```python
 from adaptive import Learner1D